 In literature, plagiarism is a mark of excellence by T.S.
 Eliot's lights: "Immature poets imitate; mature poets steal," he wrote.
 Where would Chaucer, Shakespeare and Sterne have been without Boccaccio, Holinshed and Rabelais?
 Coleridge was a literary kleptomaniac, with whole passages of the Biographia lifted from Schelling.
 The teenage Dylan Thomas learned to versify by plagiarizing Edith Bunker's favorite poet, Edgar Guest.
 Plots and themes and archetypes have always been up for grabs, else genre studies wouldn't be very rewarding.
 And when Samuel Beckett and Brian Moore were "putting their stories together, working out the details, mixing memory and desire, they had no qualms, no problems about appropriating what they pleased," according to Colm Toibin, writing from his own experience and recalling that Beckett once used a letter from a dead cousin and Moore appropriated his own father for a novel.
 "They used what they needed; they changed what they used.
 Their soft hearts became stony," Toibin explained with a tincture of self-justification.
 But this is small beer next to the plagio con brio by Mostly Other People Do the Killing: a twofer appropration of Miles Davis and Jorge Luis Borges.

 My own sense is that appropriation isn't plagiarism so long as the source is acknowledged and what's appropriated doesn't represent the sum and substance of the original work.
 I'd say that it's comparable to "fair use" in copyright law except that copyright law is incoherent when it comes to poetry.
-In general copyright law is a wretched legal muddle and an all-around contentious subject these days, often honored in the breach by news aggregation sites that like to call themselves "curators"; by online photo galleries mounted with other people's photos; by tabloid gossip columnists who retail uncredited snippets from press releases about boldface names (they know who they are); by self-appropriating journalists who offer their old work as new; by respected newspapers made desperate by a business model unable to adapt to the times; by op-ed writers who aren't actually the writers; by overextended pundits who recast the writing of historians; and, alas, by an insouciant songwriter and Nobelist otherwise acclaimed as the genuine article.
+In general copyright law is a wretched legal muddle and an all-around contentious subject these days, often honored in the breach by news aggregation sites that like to call themselves "curators"; by online photo galleries mounted with other people's photos; by tabloid gossip columnists who retail uncredited snippets from press releases about boldface names (they know who they are); by self-appropriating journalists who offer their old work as new; by respected newspapers made desperate by a business model unable to adapt to the times; by op-ed writers who aren't actually the writers; by overextended pundits who recast the writing of historians; by code-copying computer-science students; and, alas, by an insouciant songwriter and Nobelist otherwise acclaimed as the genuine article.
 In general, social media have notoriously rewritten fair use practices.

 Fairey failed to acknowledge his source; indeed, he lied about it.
 It's said that the cover-up is always worse than the crime.
 Hmmm.
 I wonder if Malcolm Gladwell would offer Fairey the same sympathy he extended to Bryony Lavery, who plagiarized him.
 Sympathy was certainly not Christian Ward's desert when Sandra Beasley pilloried the serial plagiarist in the pages of The New York Times Book Review.